BLS vs CPR: What Ontario Healthcare Employers Require (2025)

 General workplaces (non-clinical)

-To comply with WSIB Regulation 1101, Ontario employers must have trained first aiders on every shift and appropriate kits.
-This is typically met with Standard First Aid + CPR (Level C) with AEDnot BLS.
-WSIB
+To comply with WSIB Regulation 1101, employers must have trained first aiders on every shift and appropriate kits.
+This is typically met with Standard First Aid + CPR (Level C) with AED—not BLS.

 How long is your card valid?